CliMA/CloudMicrophysics.jl/docs/src/MicrophysicsNonEq.md

     for hints.
     In particular, [Desai2019](@cite).

-## Condensation/evaporation and deposition/sublimation from Morrison and Grabowski 2008
+## Condensation/evaporation and deposition/sublimation from Morrison and Milbrandt 2015

 Condensation/evaporation and deposition/sublimation rates are based on the difference between the water vapor specific humidity and saturation